-Jacobs biologists have completed three of the four impact evaluation burrowing owl surveys in 2023 (Table 2).
-Appendix A provides the resumes of the lead biologists with burrowing owl experience who conducted the June, July, and August surveys.
+Jacobs biologists completed four impact assessment burrowing owl surveys in 2023 (Table 2).
+Appendix C provides the resumes of the lead biologists with burrowing owl experience who conducted the June, July, August, and November surveys as shown in Table 2 as well as the lead biologists who conducted the habitat assessment and occupancy determination surveys (Table 1).